aminedakhlii/topGgraph/README.md

 ```

 ## Creating a Graph
-To start using TopGGraph, you first need to create a new graph instance:
+To start using TopGgraph, you first need to create a new graph instance:

 ```
 package main